aji/ircd-oxide/manual/dev-oxen.md

 ## Message data (`md`) body types.

-The body of a message data (`md`) parcel carries further protocol meaning, and can take on any of the following:
+A message data (`md`) parcel can take multiple forms.
+Its additional fields carry further protocol meaning, and can be any of the following, keyed by `m`:

 ### Synchronize message